willfleetw/rusty_dns/docs/DNS_Documentation.md

 hosts which are name servers for either Internet (IN) or Hesiod (HS) class information are normally queried using IN class protocols.

+Note that the \<domain-name\> in NSDNAME must NEVER be an alias for a CNAME.

 ## RR TYPE 3 - MD (OBSOLETE)

     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+